sunny-b/RubyTutor/README.md

 * Symbol
 * TrueClass

-Any other class will return `No further description available at this time.`
+Any other class will return `No further description available at this time.` as a description.

 ## Development